riglr/riglr/README.md

 ## 🏗️ Architecture

-RIGLR uses a multi-crate architecture with clear separation of concerns:
+riglr uses a multi-crate architecture with clear separation of concerns:

 ### Core Foundation
 - **`riglr-config`**: Unified configuration management for all crates